tomashaber/getting-and-cleaning-data/README.md

 # README

 The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
+I hope this achieves the purpose.
 Below you can find the description of all the files in this git repository.

 ## Files description